Skip to content

 Privacy .

 Morgan Sindall Group’s Information Security team oversees our compliance with data protection laws.
-They guide the content of this privacy notice and also act as our data protection officer.
+They guide the content of this privacy notice.
 Please direct any complaint or query relating to how we have processed your personal information to dataprotection@morgansindall.com or to the Head of Information and Security, Morgan Sindall Group, Kent House, 14-17 Market Place, London W1W 8AJ.

 Whose personal information do we process and how do we collect it?